Iced Lavender Black Tea

 Ingredient Notes

-Be sure to use food-grade dried lavender flowers or buds. - Sugar
+- Dried lavender: Use only food-grade dried lavender flowers or buds.

-This recipe uses regular white sugar, but you can use any sweetener you prefer. - Water
+- Sugar: This recipe uses regular white sugar, but you can use any sweetener you prefer.

 Step-by-Step Instructions